 There is an extraordinary meridian that is seldom talked about even in our Chinese medical textbooks called the “Bao Mai”.
 However, at Acubalance where we specialize in fertility support, I find myself working with this meridian on a daily basis with patients.
 Its translation in English is the “Uterus Meridian” and it represents a deep and sacred connection between the Heart and the Uterus.
 In classical texts, the Heart is described as being the governor of blood.
 In this way, the Heart has an affect on the menstrual cycle and circulation of blood to the reproductive organs.
 In Chinese, the character “bao” means “envelope” and it refers to the uterus in a woman and the testicles in a man.

 Curiously though, the Bao Mai does not have any designated points along its path.
 One of the ways I have found access to it for my patients is to hold sacred space for them as they navigate and integrate aspects of their story.
-In RM’s case, she was allowing herself to long for something peripherally associated with her actual dream.
+In Rosita’s case, she was allowing herself to long for something peripherally associated with her actual dream.
 An infant is not what she was excited for.
 It was her toddler whom she wanted to meet.
 She was afraid to open up fully and get in touch with the intentions that felt near and dear to her heart, thus closing off that vital connection between the Heart and the Uterus.

 She went into her 5th IVF transfer with a new visualization and a renewed sense of connection with her body and spirit.
 We anxiously awaited the date of her pregnancy blood test and cautiously celebrated a strong HCG level.
 When she went in for her first ultrasound, she emailed me afterwards saying: “be careful what you wish for!”
 It turns out, she was not only pregnant, but she was pregnant with twins!
 What RM had not shared with me is that she had secretly been longing for twins.

 In the field of fertility medicine, we focus so much on trying to “fix” or “correct” imbalances on physical level.
 Yes, often these physical interventions are necessary for many of our patients to fall pregnant.
 There are hormonal imbalances, dietary and nutritional needs that are not being met, blood circulation that needs to be encouraged.
 Many of the modalities that we offer at Acubalance including acupuncture, naturopathy, cold laser (LLLT) and herbs work to bring those imbalances into harmony.
-RM’s story is an inspiration and a reminder to us all that we must not forget our heart’s desire and staying true to ourselves to allow the for the power of manifestation along our life’s journey.
+Rosita’s story is an inspiration and a reminder to us all that we must not forget our heart’s desire and staying true to ourselves to allow the for the power of manifestation along our life’s journey.

 We are here to support you.
 Call Acubalance at (604) 678-8600 to book your initial consultation.